TURKMENISTAN: Children's summer camp warning, fines, new Religion Law, "no religion" in army

 Article 16 of the new Law requires all 50 founders of a religious community to submit their full names, addresses, dates of birth with the registration application.
 Under Article 17, the Justice Ministry must respond to a registration application within one month (three if an "expert" analysis is required from the Commission) and give any refusal in writing with reasons.
 Article 18 notes that registration denials can be challenged in court.

 The new Law requires registered religious communities to bring their statutes into line with the new provisions.
 Such statute amendments would need to be submitted to the Justice Ministry.
 However, it does not require re-registration of registered religious communities.

 New government Commission retains control

-The government's Commission for Work with Religious Organisations and Expert Analysis of Resources Containing Religious Information, Published and Printed Production was established in summer 2015 when the former Gengesh was abolished.
-The change came in amendments to the Religion Law approved by the Mejlis on 23 May 2015 and which came into force on their publication on the government website on 4 June 2015.
+The government's Commission for Work with Religious Organisations and Expert Analysis of Resources Containing Religious Information, Published and Printed Production was established in summer 2015 after the former Gengesh was abolished by a presidential decree of 19 February 2015.
+The change was also reflected in amendments to the Religion Law approved by the Mejlis on 23 May 2015 and which came into force on their publication on the government website on 4 June 2015.